 Basic Outline to Get ECFMG Certification

-In general terms, there are two things you need for ECFMG certification:
+In general terms, there are three things you need for ECFMG certification:

-- Pass the USMLEs: Pass Step 1, Step 2 CK, and Step 2 CS
+- Pass the USMLEs: Pass Step 1, Step 2 CK

 - Have graduated from an ECFMG-approved medical school, and have it verified

 Note that applying for ECFMG certification is NOT the same as being certified.
 For example, before you can take the USMLEs, you need to apply for ECFMG certification.
-However, before receiving the ECFMG certificate, I need to pass USMLE Step 1, Step 2 CK and Step 2 CS.
+However, before receiving the ECFMG certificate, you must pass USMLE Step 1, Step 2 CK.
 (Confused?
 See table below for clarification).

 Steps for ECFMG Certification